Fast and Locally Adaptive Bayesian Quantile Smoothing using Calibrated Variational Approximations: Additional information on simulation studies

-\end{itemize} The scenario (GP) is generated from the Gaussian process with squared exponential covariance function \citep[see also ][]{faulkner2018locally}.
-We set $\mu=2$, $\sigma_f^2=1$ and $\rho=10$, and the function $f$ was the common sample for all scenarios.
-This scenario shows that the proposed method can estimate successfully and smoothly in the smooth trend with no local change.
-In this section, we show results of $k=2$ for scenario (GP).
+\end{itemize} The scenario (GP) generates observations from the Gaussian process with squared exponential covariance function \citep[see also ][]{faulkner2018locally}.
+We set $\mu=2$, $\sigma_f^2=1$ and $\rho=10$.
+The function $f$ was generated with the same random number seed for all scenarios (Gaussian, Beta, and Mixed normal noise functions).
+The aim of the scenario (GP) is to test the ability of the proposed methods to handle a smoothly varying function with no local change.
+To this end, we consider $k=2$ in this scenario.